My pet has not been to your facility before, how do I get them enrolled to start using your services?

 What vaccinations does my dog need?

-We require Rabies, Distemper, and bordatella (kennel cough) vaccinations.
-We highly recommend your dog get the Canine Flu Vaccine or at least discuss the need for it with your vet.
-It is important that you, as the pet parent, keep up on your dog's vaccinations to keep both your pet and your pet's friends healthy.
+We require Rabies, Distemper, and bordatella (kennel cough) vaccinations. **We are now requiring that your dog be current with the Canine Flu Vaccine.** It is important that you, as the pet parent, keep up on your dog's vaccinations to keep both your pet and your pet's friends healthy.
 We do our best to remind parents of the expiring of vaccinations, but it is ultimately the pet parent’s responsibility to get them done.
+Dogs MUST BE CURRENT on vaccines to attend our facility.

 Your dog also needs to be parasite free, internal (worms) and external (fleas and ticks).
 Please be sure your dog is on preventative medications for these parasites, for example a monthly heart-worm pill and flea and tick medications such as Frontline, K9 Advantix, Sentry, etc.